 How many rides have been done on the bike?

-This should also give you a good idea of how much wear and tear the bike has.
+This should also give you a good idea of the bike’s wear and tear.
 Just because the bike looks brand new doesn’t mean the internal hardware looks the same.

 Is there anything wrong with the bike?
 Does it make any strange noises?

-If it’s making strange sounds, then it might need some repair work.
+It might need repair work if it’s making strange sounds.
 This might be complicated.
 Also, make sure to ask if the Wi-Fi works perfectly with the bike.

 Does the bike come with any accessories?

-Peloton makes tons of accessories to go with their bikes like mats, shoes, weights, HR monitors, headphones, and more.
+Peloton makes tons of accessories for their bikes like mats, shoes, weights, HR monitors, headphones, and more.

 If the seller is willing to add those into the sale, it could up the price a little, but you could also score the ultimate deal!